 The problem, of course, is that SSL and Exchange Instant Messaging are not intended to work together.
 Some third-party security auditing tools also might try to tighten security by recommending SSL-only connections on that directory.

-This error can also come up if the Instant Messenger virtual server is incorrectly
+This error can also come up if the Instant Messenger virtual server is incorrectly named with the NetBIOS name of the server instead of the fully qualified domain name (FQDN) of the server.
+To fix this:

 - Disable instant messaging for all users.
 To do this, open Exchange System Manager, select all the users that use Instant Messaging, right-click on that selection, and then select Exchange Tasks -> Disable Instant Messaging.